Ueverton-oliveira/Ueverton-oliveira/README.md

-### Hi there 👋
 <img align="right" width="400" height="400" src="https://media.giphy.com/media/IThjAlJnD9WNO/giphy.gif">

 # Welcome!
-## I'm Lucas!
+## I'm Ueverton!
 Let me present a little about myself :D

-Full-Stack focused in Ruby on Rails | Software engineer :robot:
+Full-Stack focused in Ruby on Rails | Software engineer

-Writer on OneBitCode Blog :man_technologist:

 Lover of Technology and coding :heart:

 <!--
+### Hi there 👋
 **Ueverton-oliveira/Ueverton-oliveira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: